 The tank is high enough for me to stand up, wide enough for me to stretch my arms out and my fingers just touch the side and a lot longer then me.
-I started with the light and music on but turned them off about halfway through.
+Today I turned the music and the light off so was in total quiet and blackness.

-At the end of the hour, music lets you know your hour is up and the light inside comes on (if you don't already have it on).
-Get out and take a shower (which is in your room), which you need because you're all slimy from the salt.
+At the end of the hour, the music and the lights came on to let me know my hour was up.
+Get out and take a shower (which is in your room), which you need because you're all slimy and crusty from the salt.
 They have shower gel, shampoo and conditioner.

 - Relaxation Response